bythewaymohan/30-days-Js-Challenge/README.md

 - Activity 5: Loop Control Statements
     - Task 8: Write a program to print numbers from 1 to 10, but skip the number 5 using the continue statement.
     - Task 9: Write a program to print numbers from 1 to 10, but stop the loop when the number is 7 using the break statement.

+ ### Day-05 Tasks
+- Activity 1: Function Declaration
+  - Task 1: Write a function to check if a number is even or odd and log the result to the console.
+  - Task 2: Write a function to calculate the square of a number and return the result.
+- Activity 2: Function Expression
+  - Task 3: Write a function expression to find the maximum of two numbers and log the result to the console.
+  - Task 4: Write a function expression to concatenate two strings and return the result.
+- Activity 3: Arrow Functions
+  - Task 5: Write an arrow function to calculate the sum of two numbers and return the result.
+  - Task 6: Write an arrow function to check if a string contains a specific character and return a boolean value.
+- Activity 4: Function Parameters and Default Values
+  - Task 7: Write a function that takes two parameters and returns their product.
+Provide a default value for the second parameter.
+  - Task 8: Write a function that takes a person's name and age and returns a greeting message.
+Provide a default value for the age.
+- Activity 5: Higher-Order Functions
+  - Task 9: Write a higher-order function that takes a function and a number, and calls the function that many times.
+  - Task 10: Write a higher-order function that takes two functions and a value, applies the first function to the value, and then applies the second function to the result.